appsmithorg/appsmith-docs/website/docs/advanced-concepts/embed-appsmith-into-existing-application.md

 Embedding of private apps is only supported for apps on self-hosted, [**Business Edition**](https://www.appsmith.com/pricing) instances of Appsmith.
 :::

-You can embed private Appsmith apps on your website and authenitcate your users seamlessly through SSO.
+You can embed private Appsmith apps on your website and authenticate your users seamlessly through SSO.
 To configure Appsmith to try SSO, add the below URL parameter to the URL of the app you're embedding.
 * `ssoTrigger=oidc` for OIDC SSO.
 * `ssoTrigger=saml` for SAML 2.0 based SSO.
 * `ssoTrigger=google` for Google OAuth 2.0 SSO